gvwilson/thirdbit/_posts/2008/2008-08-12-winter-grad-course-evaluation.md

 date: 2008-08-12 13:49:34
 year: 2008
 ---
 I finally got a summary of graduate students feedback on the consulting course I ran this past winter.
-It was pretty good overall---on a scale of 1-5, the responses were:
+It was pretty good overall—on a scale of 1-5, the responses were:
 <table>
 <tr>
 <td>How much background is required to successfully complete this course?</td>